jeremy-strang/mybot/README.md

 # <img src="assets/docs/header.png" width="370">

-MyBot is bemory-reading bot for Diablo 2 Resurrected.
+MyBot is memory-reading bot for Diablo 2 Resurrected.
 This is was originally built by integrating MapAssist with Botty, however most of the original pixel-based Botty code has been removed/rewritten, or is in the process of being removed.

 [CHANGELOG.md](CHANGELOG.md)